cardano-foundation/CIPs/CIP-0120/README.md

 Each new sentence SHOULD start on its own line with a capitalized letter.

-Long sentences can be split multiple lines, when writing the author should try to split long sentences along natural breaks.
+Long sentences can be split multiple lines, when writing the author SHOULD try to split long sentences along natural breaks.

 Example: